Mayank-Prakash-Sharma18/cheers2freedom/content/english/post/what-is-html.md

 <p style="color:Tomato;"> Paragraph. </p>
 ```

-Can be extended with Sass/Less.
+It can be extended with Sass/Less.

 ### Programming languages